Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-Operating 24/7 365 days a year , the Force Contact & Control Centre (FCC) is at the very centre of our operations.
-It’s a fast paced ever changing environment which is right at the heart of the action for the Police service within Gwent and as the very first point of contact, our team are key in delivering the highest quality and most efficient service to our communities and contribute to the overall experience of dealing with the Police.
+Operating 24/7 365 days a year, the Force Contact & Control Centre (FCC) is at the very epicentre of our operations.
+It’s a fast paced ever changing environment which is right at the heart of the action for the Police service within Gwent.
+As the very first point of contact, our team are key in delivering the highest quality and most efficient service to our communities and contribute to the overall experience of dealing with the Police.
+Our Force Contact & Control Operators are the heartbeat of emergency response—highly trained, calm under pressure, and skilled in managing both urgent 999 calls and non-emergency contacts via 101 along with Digital Contact too.
+The FCC takes more than 1500 contacts a day, including reports about serious crime, traffic collisions, anti-social behaviour, domestic abuse, mental health and missing persons plus many more.
+Our team are the initial investigators to every crime and incident reported to Gwent Police, obtaining the detail needed to assess the risk and applying critical decision-making skills to determine the correct police response.

 We are committed to achieving a workforce that is representative of the communities we serve.
 We encourage individuals of ethnic heritage and persons who identify as having a disability and/or who are neurodiverse to join our team.
 For more information, please contact our positive action team.